MALLORCA NOW

 palma city view aerial

-From the Airport you can take a taxi to the City in 15 minutes at a cost of around 40 euros depending on the time and how much luggage you have.
+From the Airport you can take a taxi cab to the City in 15 minutes at a cost of around 40 euros.
+You will pay a little more depending on the time of day and your luggage.

-You can also take the direct Palma Airport Bus for a few euros, Bus Route 1-every 15 minutes, see more
+You can also take the direct Palma Airport Bus for a few euros, Bus Route 1 operates every 12 minutes, see more on stops and prices.

-You could also hire a car for collection online however one thing to remember is that Parking in the City centre is very expensive.
+You could also hire a car for collection from your flight, however bear in mind that Parking in the City centre is very expensive.

 Palma Plaza de ReinaPalma Marina with Bellver Castle in background